-Perfect Brush: The Perfect Brush option incorporates a color-based, self-masking technology to help create precise selections and masks.
-When you turn the Perfect Brush option on-by clicking on the Perfect Brush icon in the Tool Options bar-the Masking Brush collects the colors under the center of the brush and applies the effect only to those colors.
+• Perfect Brush: The Perfect Brush incorporates an automatic edge-detection technology to help create precise selections and masks.
+When you turn the option on-by clicking on the Perfect Brush icon in the Options bar-the Masking Brush collects the colors under the center of the brush and applies the effect only to those colors.
 This protects the adjustment from being applied across edges, such as tree branches.

 Further settings for the Perfect Brush can be found by clicking on the gear icon in the Tool Options bar.
-There, you can set the following options:
+It has these options:

-• Color Threshold: This option lets you control the balance between keep and drop colors, based on the area you are working on.
-For example, you may want the Perfect Brush to be very precise and only paint away very similar colors, while at other times you want it to paint away a broad range of colors in the same neighborhood.

-• Transition: This slider controls the feather of the Perfect Brush based on color.
+- Color Threshold: This option lets you control the balance between keep and drop colors, based on the area you are working on.
+For example, you may want the Perfect Brush to be very precise and only paint away very similar colors, while at other times you want it to paint away a broad range of colors in the same neighborhood. - Transition: This slider controls the feather of the Perfect tablet Brush based on color.
 To create a soft edge, increase the transition.
 To create a harder edge, decrease the transition amount.